BGnoinski/gnoinski.ca/ben/build_site/content/makefile_vs_python_pt1.md

 Ok my barebones script is 33 lines 40 words.
 4.125 X more lines already, but let's see where this takes us.

-Starting with the clean script I figured I would try to a call to remove the files just as I did in the Make file
+Starting with the clean script I figured I would try use `call` to remove the files just as I did in the Makefile.

 ```
 def clean():